AI Prototype Development

 An AI prototype or proof of concept quickly validates whether an idea deserves scaling without forcing you into a complex, full implementation.

-When your organization has a promising idea but doesn't want to immediately assume the cost and risk of a full implementation, prototyping is the best intermediate stage.
+When your organization has a promising idea but does not yet have enough evidence for a full implementation, prototyping can provide a controlled intermediate step.

 The principle is simple: value must be demonstrated before it gets industrialized.